ryouchinsa/sam-cpp-macos/README.md

 -- Build files have been written to: /Users/ryo/Downloads/sam-cpp-macos/build
 ```

-To build on the Xcode, this is the settings on the Xcode.
+To build on the Xcode, this is my settings on the Xcode.
-If you need more information, please let us know.
+If you need more information, please let me know.

 - General -> Frameworks, Libraries, and Embedded Content